Dany Sigwalt

 • make decisions with more clarity and shared understanding

-• move beyond compliance toward real accountability
+• move from performative accountability toward actual accountability

 Writing and thought